Chic Jose Ignacio

 Boomtown growth is apparent just a few minutes from town where Laguna Escondida, a 200-unit lakefront resort was designed and built by Florida real estate mogul Jorge Perez.

-Jose Ignacio also offers gated communities like Pinar del Faro, Club del Mar or more open Village del Faro where every year new homes are being built.
-We should also name the most recent Projects Casa Grande, Petanque, Anastasio.
+Jose Ignacio also offers gated communities like El Secreto, Pinar del Faro, La Brava, Club del Mar, or more open Village del Faro where every year new homes are built.
+We should also name the most recent Projects Casa Grande, Petanque, Anastasio, and Las Carcavas.

 Please call or e-mail us when you want to see Real Estate in Jose Ignacio.